Planning a trip to Canyonlands National Park?

 And what makes it unique?

-Canyonlands National Park is one of four national parks in Utah.
+Canyonlands National Park is one of four national parks in Utah and one of the best places to visit in Utah.

 The closest town is Moab, which is situated about 30 miles away from the Islands of the Sky District, and 60 miles from The Needles District.